-The influence of the neighboring lands of Punjab and Tibet is clearly evident in the Himachal cuisine.
+The influence of the neighboring lands of Punjab and Tibet is clearly evident in the cuisine of Himachal Pradesh.
 Besides, the geographical and climatic conditions of the state have a strong effect on the dishes of Himachal Pradesh and the way they are prepared.

 Some of the popular dishes in the cuisine of Himachal Pradesh include 'Sidu' - a kind of bread made from wheat flour.
-It is generally eaten with ghee (clarified butter), dal or mutton.
+It is generally eaten with ghee (clarified butter), dal, or mutton.

 Among the festival dishes prepared in Himachal Pradesh, 'Dham' - a traditional festive meal is the most popular one.
 This dish is cooked by only a particular caste of Brahmins called 'botis'.
 Preparations for this elaborate mid-day meal start the night before.
 Dham is served in courses on epattalsi or leaf plates.
 'Ankolas' made of rice flour are also famous festive dishes in many parts of the state.
 In drier areas like Lahaul-Spiti valley, buckwheat leaves are mixed with wheat flour and made into cakes called 'aktori.'
 'Patande' - a kind of pancake is a famous specialty in the Sirmaur area.

 The Cuisine of Himachal Pradesh also includes many other Indian and International food preparations like South Indian, Thai, Chinese, and Italian.

 Enjoying the local foods in Himachal during your tour is just something else.
 If you are planning your vacation in Himachal, you can browse our list of customizable tour packages for Himachal to plan a remarkable vacation.